 The college system at UC San Diego combines the intimacy of a small institution with the intellectual breadth and resources of a large research university.
-Founded in 1988 as UC San Diego’s fifth college, Eleanor Roosevelt College was named in 1994 for the former First Lady, delegate to the United Nations, chair of the UN Commission on Human Rights, and member of the Peace Corps Advisory Council.
+Founded in 1988 as UC San Diego’s Fifth College, Eleanor Roosevelt College was named in 1994 for the former first lady, delegate to the United Nations, chair of the UN Commission on Human Rights, and member of the Peace Corps Advisory Council.

 - General Education: The Making of the Modern World program, pioneered in 1988, still defines the college academic experience for the class entering twenty years later.

 - International Engagement: Over one third of ERC students studies abroad.

 - Student Involvement: Student organizations and activities such student Council, Programming at ERC, Rock ‘N Roosevelt, the Spring Semi-Formal) are a continuing part of ERC student life .

 - Serve students interested in pursuing academic excellence, establishing the groundwork for success in their chosen careers or graduate study, and becoming lifelong learners and effective citizens.